-This Research Guide is intended as a starting point for research in the field of the Law of International Watercourses.
+This Research Guide is intended as a starting point for research in the field of the law of international watercourses.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's Classification scheme → International waterways and subject heading (keyword) International Watercourses are instrumental for searching through the Catalogue.
+The Library's systematic classification → International waterways and subject heading (keyword) International Watercourses are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Boisson de Chazournes, L., Fresh Water in International Law, Oxford, Oxford University Press, 2013.

 - Brown-Weiss, E., International Law for a Water-Scarce World, Leiden, Nijhoff, 2013.

 - Cuq, M., L'eau en droit international: convergences et divergences dans les approches juridiques, Bruxelles, Larcier, 2013.